openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 > REQUIRED.
 The "jti" (JWT token ID) claim of the JWT being identified, defined in {{RFC7519}}

-The "JWT ID" Subject Identifier Format is identified by the name `jwt-id`.
+The "JWT ID" Subject Identifier Format is identified by the name "jwt-id".

-Below is a non-normative example of Subject Identifier for the `jwt-id` Subject Identifier Format.
+Below is a non-normative example of Subject Identifier for the "jwt-id" Subject Identifier Format.

 ~~~ json